So, you’re thinking of incorporating the “inaka” (田舎) countryside of Japan in your itinerary!

-But depending on who you ask, it can also mean a coastal town 20 minutes on public transit from a city, a farming village, or even a sleepy suburb.
+My version of the inaka might be a bit extreme: mountain roads with no phone signal and buses that run only twice a day.
+But depending on who you ask, “inaka” could also mean a seaside town 20 minutes from a city, a farming village, or even a sleepy suburb.

-To make that easier for you, Iāve created three unofficial āinaka levelsā to choose from.
-Whether you are short on time, prefer not to drive, or are specifically searching for somewhere far off the typical tourist path, here is how to find the version of rural Japan that works for you.
+After several years of living in rural Japan, I’ve noticed that most countryside destinations fall into three broad categories.
+I call them the three Inaka Levels.
+Whether you’re short on time, don’t want to drive, or are specifically searching for somewhere far off the typical tourist trail, here’s how to find the version of rural Japan that works for you.

 A Quick Comparison of the 3 Inaka Levels